pastorp3/MoviesCatalogue/README.md

 > git clone https://github.com/pastorp3/MoviesCatalogue.git

 ### Install
-Open the project folder and install of the dependencies with:
+Open the project folder and install the dependencies with:

 > npm install

 ### Usage

-Run the app on the your local browser:
+Run the app on your local browser:

 > npm start

+### Test

+Run all the tests with:

+> npm test

 ## Authors